 Alice, your illustrations are absolutely magical.
 Can you tell us more about your background and what inspires your work?

 Thank you.
 I originally studied History of Art at The Courtauld Institute of Art and began working in museums and galleries.
 While at The British Museum, much of my work revolved around using and uncovering the stories of the objects and l think it is a skill I use when thinking about the stories to be found in the wonder of nature.

 I think about our collections as an interplay of traditional fabric design and book illustration.
 My favourite book illustrations from my childhood completely inform my own practice and there are lots of book illustrations from 1970s and 1980s children’s books weaved into our designs.
 I have a particular interest in authors and illustrators who delve into the mysterious aspects of childhood, such as Maurice Sendak.
 What sets children apart from adults is their ability to transition between the real and a make believe world so easily, a skill we sadly shed as we grow up.
 I think our designs appeal to both children and adults (and why we get a lot of requests to make grown-up bedding) because ultimately, we yearn to be able to return to that ‘in-between’ world of childhood.

-(L-R) FORIVOR FOUNDERS REBECCA MONSERAT & ALICE RUBY ROSS; ‘THE ENCHANTED FOREST’ DUVET SET AND JERSEY BLANKET ON WALL, AS BEFORE, FORIVOR.
+(LEFT) FORIVOR FOUNDERS REBECCA MONSERAT & ALICE RUBY ROSS; (RIGHT) ‘THE ENCHANTED FOREST’ DUVET SET AND JERSEY BLANKET ON WALL, AS BEFORE, FORIVOR.
 IMAGES: JON GORRIGAN

 What are your hopes and plans for the Forivor brand?